-154. To be uniform, a tax must apply equally to all persons similarly situated and all property of the same type or class being taxed must be taxed at the same percentage rate, no matter where people live, where the property is, or how much taxable income the person makes.
+460. Admit that to be uniform, a tax must apply equally to all persons similarly situated and all property of the same type or class being taxed must be taxed at the same percentage rate, no matter where people live, where the property is, or how much taxable income the person makes.
 Otherwise, the tax discriminates against the rich.

-155. The Supreme Court stated in the case of Pollack v.
+461. Admit that the Supreme Court stated in the case of Pollack v.
 Farmer's Loan and Trust Company, 157 U.S. 429, 158 U.S. 601 (1895) that: